Roee-Bar/Roee-bar/README.md

 ## 👋 About Me
 Hey there!
 I'm Roee, a Software Engineer with experience in data analysis and a knack for explaining complex technical concepts.
-Currently pursuing a B.Sc. in Information Systems Engineering at Braude College of Engineering.
+Currently pursuing a B.Sc. in Software Engineering at Braude College of Engineering.
-I bring a unique blend of technical skills and leadership experience to the table.
+I bring a unique blend of technical skills and leadership experience.

 ## 🚀 What I'm Up To
 - 💼 Working as a Business Intelligence Data Analyst at Elbit Systems